AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50336-product-alert-emails-not-sent.md

 <u>Expected results</u>:

-An email notification about the product being returned to stock is sent to the customer.
+An email notification about the product being *back in stock* is sent to the customer.

 <u>Actual results</u>: